VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also ADDLISTENER, EVENT.LISTENER, NDI.SESSION, NOTIFY, DELETE, META.PROPERTY, EVENTS

-Help for ndi.session/listener is inherited from superclass HANDLE
+Help for ndi.session/listener is inherited from superclass handle

     Documentation for ndi.session/listener
-       doc handle.listener
+       doc handle/listener
 ```

 ---